SharePoint/sp-dev-docs/docs/spfx/extensions/guidance/migrate-from-usercustomactions-to-spfx-extensions.md

 <a name="DefineApplicationCustomizerUI"> </a>
 The UI elements of the custom footer will be rendered using React and a custom React component.
 Of course, you can create the UI elements of the sample footer with whatever technology you like.
 In this tutorial, we use React in order to leverage the Office UI Fabric components for React.

+> [!NOTE]
-> **Note**: For further details about developing solutions with React, you can read the following tutorial: [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html).
+> For further details about developing solutions with React, you can read the following tutorial: [Tutorial: Intro to React](https://reactjs.org/tutorial/tutorial.html).

 1. First of all, open the file _CustomFooterApplicationCustomizer.manifest.json_ under the _src/extensions/customFooter_ folder.
 Copy the value of the _id_ property and store it in a safe place, because you will need it later.